Jose Altuve Preview, Player Props: Astros vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 22nd in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 23rd in MLB.

-- The Diamondbacks' 4.52 team ERA ranks 20th across all league pitching staffs.
+- The Diamondbacks' 4.50 team ERA ranks 20th among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 20th in baseball in home runs surrendered (195 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 195 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- The right-hander's last appearance came on Sunday against the New York Yankees, when he threw six scoreless innings while allowing three hits.
+- His most recent appearance came on Monday against the New York Yankees, when the right-hander tossed five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.